pollen8/petCafe/README.md

 - Add energy to character
 - associate NPC with map

+### Map loading

+- check if exit object works
+- load in complex objects
+- load in tilesets

 ### Infra

 - ~~ set up Eleanor with git ~~ and show her how to use it.